 www.miracosta.edu/financialaid

-Financial aid includes a variety of federal and state programs designed to provide students access to an education.

-Financial aid is not designed to provide total cost-of-living and educational support; instead, it is intended to bridge the gap between educational costs and available resources.
+Financial aid includes a variety of federal and state programs designed to provide financial support toward a student's successful completion of academic goals.
+The purpose is to bridge the gap between educational costs and available resources.